issc-Swapnil/hacktoberfest2021/README.md

 1) create 1 extra line in index.html with your name, github username.
 2) commit the code with message "hacktoberfest-accepted By Your Name"
 3) create the pull request
-4) Boom Your 1st PR is completed.
+4) Boom!..
+Your 1st PR is completed.
 5) Thanks

 ## Conclusion